What does a High-Performance Culture look like?

 High-performance companies abide by an ethic that is manifested along two dire dimensions: determination and implementation.
-They set targets that trigger them to do the unthinkable and execute them with persistent discipline to deliver the unimaginable.
+They set targets that trigger them to do the unthinkable and execute them with the persistent discipline to deliver the unimaginable.
 The groundbreaking ethics are not rushed principles.
-They are practices that are deeply etched in the daily life of the organisation.
-Any company can choose to adopt these practices, but they must be accompanied with painstaking commitment.
+They are practices that are deeply etched in the daily life of the organization.
+Any company can choose to adopt these practices, but they must be accompanied by painstaking commitment.

 What Can a High-Performance Culture do for a Business?

-Leadership is the building block with which every organisational culture thrives.
+Leadership is the building block with which every organizational culture thrives.
 It blossoms in an environment where people have an unblemished sense of their role.
 A lack of steadfastness and sanctions usually leads to little or no culpability.
-On the other hand, a distinct culture recognises the fruitfulness of leadership at all levels of the company and offers a truly liberating experience for everyone involved.
+On the other hand, a distinct culture recognizes the fruitfulness of leadership at all levels of the company and offers a truly liberating experience for everyone involved.

 There is the ability to establish a common understanding of the objectives of a business and how to achieve them.
 They are not dependent on one simple factor but an expertly embroidered unit of proactive performance blocks and supportive reinforcements.
 This creates the biggest impact on healthy and sustainable growth thus reducing the chances of over-relying on unyielding management models.

 The thing I have learned at IBM is that culture is everything.

 What has a major Effect on Culture?

 Values Stand at the Very Heart of Decision Making